alexmanrique/blog/_posts/2020-07-03-communication-in-a-software-development-team.md

 ----------------------------
 In these events, two developers can be developing at the same time and interacting with each other.
 Is good to mix a person with more experience with another that has less experience, this way the less experienced can learn some tricks from the senior, or the way that the senior approaches problems.
 In the past, before COVID-19 one person had the keyboard and the other one was next sitting.
 Now working remotely we can have more than 2 people interacting in the same source code and learning.

-One trick if you are using IntelliJ IDE is to use the <a href="https://www.jetbrains.com/help/idea/ide-viewing-modes.html"> presentation mode </a> for the others to see better your screen also you can show to the others which shortcut in your keyboard you are using.
+One trick if you are using IntelliJ IDE is to use the <a href="https://www.jetbrains.com/help/idea/ide-viewing-modes.html"> presentation mode </a> for the others to see better your screen, also you can show to the others which shortcut in your keyboard you are using.

 Code review feedback
 ----------------------------
 Here we are not talking of a meeting, but it's a very important form of communication inside a development team.
-This communication is asynchronous because the person that reviews the code writes a comment in the code that some mate has developed and the person that has his code reviewed can respond in another moment.
+This communication is asynchronous because the person that reviews the code, writes a comment in the code that some mate has developed and the person that has his code reviewed can respond in another moment.

 This feedback starts when the developer does a <a href="https://docs.github.com/en/github/getting-started-with-github/github-glossary#pull-request">pull request</a> and adds as reviewers some mates of the team or all the team, depends on the rules that you agreed between the team.
 The feedback has to be always constructive having in mind that the person who worked with that code did the best way that he knew at that moment.